Posts

 OCTG: Abbreviation of Oil Country Tubular Goods, including Oil Casing Pipe, Oil Tubing, Drill Pipe, Drill Collar, Drill Bits, Sucker Rod, Pup joints, etc.

-Oil Tubing: Tubing is used in oil wells for oil extraction, gas extraction, water injection, and acid fracturing.
+Oil Tubing: Tubing is used in oil wells for Extraction, gas extraction, water injection, and acid fracturing.

-Casing: Tubing that is lowered from the ground surface into a drilled borehole as a liner to prevent wall collapse.
+Casing: Tubing lowered from the ground surface into a drilled borehole as a liner to prevent wall collapse.

 Drill Pipe: Pipe used for drilling boreholes.